borist-nababan-cloud/karuniastrapi/COOLIFY-DEPLOYMENT-GUIDE.md

 ### 3. **Local Development Setup**

 - Git installed and repository access
-- GitHub/GitLab account (for Git-based deployments)
+- GitLab account (for Git-based deployments)
 - SSH access to your VPS
 - Basic understanding of Docker concepts